wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 The event history may be transient, or or it may be persistent where it survives *Broker* restarts.

-The *Broker* implementation may allow for configuration of event history on a per-topic or on a per-topic pattern basis.
+The *Broker* implementation may allow for configuration of event history on a per-topic or per-topic-pattern pattern basis.
 Such configuration could enable/disable the feature, event history storage location and parameters such as compression, or the event history data retention policy.